 We are committed to providing a high quality legal service to all our clients.
 When something goes wrong and our service does not meet your expectations, we need you to tell us about it.
 This will help us to make changes to improve our standards and to learn from the comments you make.
 It also gives us the opportunity to put things right for you.

 If you have a complaint about the service we have provided please follow the procedure below:

-- We will acknowledge receipt of your complaint within 7 days of receiving it.
+The client care partner will acknowledge receipt of your complaint within 7 days of receiving it.

-If you would like more information about the Legal Ombudsman, please contact them using the details below:.
+If you would like more information about the Legal Ombudsman, please contact them using the details below:

 Solicitors Regulation Authority

 The Solicitors Regulation Authority (SRA) can also help if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing money or treating you unfairly because of your age, a disability or another characteristic.
-You can raise your concerns with the Solicitors Regulation Authority.

 If we are not able to settle your complaint, and it relates to a contract we entered into with you online or by other electronic means, you may be able to send your complaint to a certified alternative dispute resolution (ADR) provider in the UK via the ‘ODR platform’.

-The ODR platform, which is available for disputes in the UK and abroad, is an intercative website for consumers and traders who want to sort out disputes relating to online contracts for goods and services.
+The ODR platform, which is available for disputes in the UK and abroad, is an interactive website for consumers and traders who want to sort out disputes relating to online contracts for goods and services.

 However, we believe the Legal Ombudsman’s scheme is the most suitable and so would not agree to use another complaints body.